SIG Sauer

-SIG Sauer is, since the 1970s, a combined brand name of several firearms manufacturing companies, with SIG referring to Swiss Industry Group originally founded 1853, while the latter part comes from Sauer & Sohn, founded in 1751 in Germany and still active there.
+SIG Sauer (/de/) is, since the 1970s, a combined brand name of several firearms manufacturing companies, with SIG referring to Schweizerische Industrie Gesellschaft originally founded 1853, while the latter part comes from Sauer & Sohn, founded in 1751 in Germany and still active there.
 With Switzerland limiting the export of weapons, the partnership started with the SIG Sauer P220 in 1975.

-Several sister companies design and manufacture firearms using the trade name SIG Sauer /de/ and it is also a registered brand name.
+Several sister companies design and manufacture firearms using the trade name SIG Sauer.
+It is also a registered brand name.
 The original company, Schweizerische Waggonfabrik (SWF), later Schweizerische Industrie-Gesellschaft (SIG), went through several selloffs, leaving the SIG Sauer brand spread over several companies.
 The original SIG is now known as SIG Group and no longer has any firearms business.